Framartin/spatial-pred-R/GSoC organization/README.md

 * work on splm & spdep
 * update invIrW() documentation
 * IMPORTANT BUG: Error of computation of WXo: shloud we compute WoXo or out-of-sample row of WX?
 Should we keep the ex behavior, ie WoXo?
 Only with legacy=TRUE?
+* Read chapter on BLUP of the Encyclopedia of GIS, Springer (2007)